Integrating Network and Attack Graphs for Service-Centric Impact Analysis: Case Study

-The results for the expected cumulative impact of each of the attack states ($CE[I]$, see Eq.~\ref{eq:CEI}) are shown in Figure~\ref{fig:init_att_state_wise}.
-As expected, the latter states of the attack score higher than the earlier states of the attack (e.g., $CE[I_{S11}] > CE[I_{S15}]$ and $CE[I_{S3}] > CE[I_{S15}]$) and the cumulation of expected impact within a service can be witnessed (e.g., $CE[I_{S12}]<CE[I_{S10}]<CE[I_{S9}]$).
-In particular, $S2$ has a very high expected cumulative impact due to many attack paths consisting of attack vectors with both high exploitability and a high impact leading to it.
+The results of the expected cumulative impact of each of the attack states ($CE[I]$, see~\eqref{eq:CEI}) are shown in Fig.~\ref{fig:init_att_state_wise}.
+As expected, the latter states of the attack score higher than the earlier states of the attack (e.g. $CE[I_{S11}] > CE[I_{S15}]$ and $CE[I_{S3}] > CE[I_{S15}]$) and the cumulation of expected impact within a service can be witnessed (e.g. $CE[I_{S12}]<CE[I_{S10}]<CE[I_{S9}]$).
+In particular, $S2$ has a very high expected cumulative impact due to many attack paths consisting of vulnerabilities with high exploitability and a high impact that leads to it.
 Note that at the beginning of an attack ($S1$), there is no cumulative impact ($CE[I_{S1}]=0$) since the attack has not yet started.
-Furthermore, since the attack states $S14$ and $S17$ are only reached from $S1$ by exploiting vulnerabilities that do not have impact ($E2$ and $E1$, respectively, the expected cumulative impact of reaching these states is also nonexistent.
+Furthermore, since the attack states $S14$ and $S17$ are only reached from $S1$ by exploiting vulnerabilities that do not have impact ($E2$ and $E1$, respectively), the expected cumulative impact of reaching these states is also nonexistent.
 Since $S18$ is the state in which an attacker reaches its objectives, $CE[I_{S18}]$ denotes the expected cumulative impact of a successful attack ($S1{\rightarrow}S18$).
 As all the attack paths lead to $S18$, this value consists of the expected cumulated impact of all the attack paths, and therefore the score is higher than for the rest of the attack states.
 Logically, the cumulative impact is highest at the end of an attack.